Code-Institute-Submissions/Dominikwigh-carblog-django/README.md

 ## User stories

 1. As a site user, i can add blog posts so that i can interact with others.
-2. As a site user, i can create posts so that i can interact with other people.
 3. As a site user, i can edit my blog post so that i can update the post in the future.
 4. As a site user, i can delete my posts so that i don't have my posts displaying forever.
 5. As a site user, i can register an account so that i can like posts.